-However, the Russian invasion of Ukraine in 2022 and its macro-economic and geopolitical impact has proven a turning point for all the markets in which RBI Group operates.
+The Russian invasion of Ukraine in 2022 and its macro-economic and geopolitical impact has proven a turning point for all the markets in which RBI Group operates.
 As to the ongoing strategic considerations for the future of RBI's subsidiaries AO Raiffeisenbank, Russia ("Raiffeisenbank Russia") and Priorbank JSC, Belarus, see section "4.3 Information on any known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Issuer's prospects for at least the current financial year", first bullet point ("Russian invasion of Ukraine") below.

-In 2019, RBI defined a new strategic direction which was set out in its strategy paper so-called "Vision & Mission 2025".
-The so-called "RBI's Vision 2025" continues to aim to be the most recommended financial services group by 2025 in the countries in which RBI Group operates.
+According to its "Vision 2025", RBI aims to be the most recommended financial services group in the countries in which RBI Group operates.
 This is to be achieved by making customers' lives easier through continuous innovation and a superior customer experience (so-called "RBI's Mission").
-Growth, digital transformation, cost discipline and sustainability are the four strategic pillars which guide RBI's progress and pathway to achieving RBI's Vision 2025.
+To ensure it continues its trajectory towards achieving its Vision and Mission, the new RBI Group strategy aims to further accelerate the digital transformation and create sustained shareholder value.
+This is to be accomplished on the basis of five strategic pillars that are the foundation for RBI's future growth and success.

-Growth
+Sustained Growth